TJGermano/wr-contested-catch-translation/README.md

 The study was motivated by a common scouting belief that receivers who consistently win in contested situations in college should continue to demonstrate similar success at the NFL level.

-Using player-level data from college and NFL receiving datasets, this project examines whether contested catch efficiency persists across levels and whether contested catch metrics provide meaningful predictive value when evaluated in isolation.
+Using player-level data from college and NFL receiving datasets, this project examines both contested catch efficiency and contested target usage to determine whether either metric demonstrates persistence across levels.

----

-## Research Question
+## Research Questions

-Does contested catch ability translate from college football to the NFL?
+### 1. Does contested catch efficiency translate from college football to the NFL?

-More specifically:

-1. Does contested catch efficiency persist from college to the NFL?
+### 2. Do receivers who are heavily used in contested situations in college continue to occupy similar roles in the NFL?

-2. Is contested catch rate a translatable standalone receiver trait?
-3. Can contested catch production be used as a meaningful projection tool without additional contextual variables?
+### 3. Are contested catch metrics meaningful standalone projection tools without additional contextual variables?

 ---